24/7 Emergency Service

 Emergency attendance (60-90 min)

 Dispatcher takes the call and sends the nearest engineer.
 Target 60 minutes zones 1-3, 90 minutes outer London.
-Engineer carries a van-load of extraction and isolation gear to make the property safe on arrival.
+Engineer carries van-load of extraction and isolation gear to make the property safe on arrival.
+Call 0207 046 1363.

 2